NatashaPredov/Project-3/README.md

 In project 3, our team used 3 years of data to build the models that would help to determine if we are confidnet that the trend for the next two weeks are up (= long trade), down (= short trade), flat to to emulate trading security multiple times within a business week.
 This would help to monitor the trade moving forward.

+Project 3:
 In project 3, our team utilized RBC on TSX (CAD $) and on American Exchange (USD $) to understand correlation.
 In order to create an algorithm the predicts a stock’s trend over the next 10 trading days.
-The work below extends from the learning obtained since Project 2 completed through
+The work below extends from the learning obtained since Project 2 completed through:

-1.Utilizing Metrics for Feature engineering: std dev, average price as determined by the avg open/close high/low or all four
+1. Utilizing Metrics for Feature engineering: std dev, average price as determined by the avg open/close high/low or all four
 2. 3 types of Modes for prediction: Machine Learning, Neural Networks, and Moving Average Model.

 Before we proceed to the Process of the work completed in Project 3, a few clarifying definitions:

-  Day Trading
+>**Day Trading**

-- If you buy and sell (or sell and buy) a security within the same day, you are day trading.
+>- If you buy and sell (or sell and buy) a security within the same day, you are day trading.
-- Day traders leverage fluctuations in an asset's daily price with a goal of turning a profit.
+>- Day traders leverage fluctuations in an asset's daily price with a goal of turning a profit.

- Week Trading
+>**Week Trading**
-- If you buy and sell (or sell and buy) a security within a week or two, you are week trading.
+>- If you buy and sell (or sell and buy) a security within a week or two, you are week trading.
-- Week traders leverage fluctuations in an asset's price over several days with a goal of turning a profit.
+>- Week traders leverage fluctuations in an asset's price over several days with a goal of turning a profit.